timkendrick/cl5-sdk/docs/svg-file-format.md

 - `"animatein"` – Zoom the group into shot
 - `"animateout"` – Zoom the group out of shot
 - `"explode"` – Zoom the group into shot using a 'warp' distortion effect
+- `"implode"` – Zoom the group out of shot using a 'warp' distortion effect
 - `"pulse"` – Add a "pulse" animation to the group
 - `"pop"` – Add a "bubble pop" animation to the group
 - `"jitter"` – Make the group shake uncontrollably